coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ## [push_or_sidle_wall](#push_or_sidle_wall)

 ### Description
-When Mario hits a wall during movement, decides whether he's pushing against the wall or sidling along it. - Plays pushing animations and sounds if he's head-on - Sidles along the wall if he's more angled
+When Mario hits a wall during movement, decides whether he's pushing against the wall or sidling along it.
+Plays pushing animations and sounds if he's head-on, sidles along the wall if he's more angled

 ### Lua Example
 `push_or_sidle_wall(m, startPos)`